suarfel/suarfel/README.md

 ## 🌱 Current Focus

-- 🔭 I’m currently working as a Backend Developer intern at A2SV company.
+- 🔭 I’m currently working as a Backend Developer intern at A2SV company and do personal projects.
 - 🌱 I’m also learning Blockchain and Machine Learning to expand my skill set.